Sunday, March 10, 2019

 4. Drive with your car in mind.

-If you drive your car like a drag racer even on ordinary days, your actually killing your car by the day.
+If you drive your car like a drag racer even on ordinary days, you're actually killing your car by the day.
 Drive carefully with your car in mind and on all types of terrains.
 It doesn’t just prevent premature breakdowns.
 It also keeps you away from accidents.

 5. Check tire pressure regularly.